izgzhen/iris-coq/ProofMode.md

   conclusion of `pm_trm` and generates goals for the premises of `pm_trm`.
 See proof mode terms below.
-  If the applied term has more premises than given specialization patterns, the pattern is extended with `[-] ... [-]`.
-As a consequence, all unused spatial hypotheses move to the first premise without an explicit specialization pattern.
+  If the applied term has more premises than given specialization patterns, the pattern is extended with `[] ... []`.
+As a consequence, all unused spatial hypotheses move to the last premise without an explicit specialization pattern.

 Context management